 Where does skim milk come from, anyway?

-Still coming from cows, don't worry.
+It's still coming from cows, don't worry.
 But there are a few steps with long names between the cow and the consumer: pasteurization, homogenization, and separation.
 Some people argue that we should skip all of these and campaign for hippie-friendly "raw milk."
-You can think of it as trendy, or you can acknowledge that when you skip the pasteurization and homogenization, you're really getting something that's potentially disease-causing and lumpy -- whatever floats your boat.
+You can think of it as trendy, or you can acknowledge that when you skip the pasteurization and homogenization, you're really getting something that's potentially disease-causing and lumpy—whatever floats your boat.